lucamug/streaming/README.md

-I am going 🐞LIVE🐛 in few minutes, streaming some improvements to elm-map and answering generic  questions about #elmlang:
+I am going 🐞LIVE🐛 in 30 minutes or so, streaming some improvements to elm-map and answering generic questions about #elmlang:

 https://lucamug.github.io/streaming/